-In accordance with SFAS No. 128, "Earnings Per Share", basic earnings per share ("EPS") is computed by dividing net income attributable to the Company's common shareholders by the weighted average number of common shares outstanding for the period (including restricted shares and shares held by Rabbi Trusts).
-Fully-diluted EPS reflects the potential dilution that could occur if securities or other contracts to issue common stock were exercised or converted into shares of common stock; such additional dilutive shares were insignificant for the three months ended March 31, 2009 and 2008, respectively.
+In accordance with SFAS No. 128, "Earnings Per Share", basic earnings per share ("EPS") is computed by dividing net (loss) income attributable to the Company's common shareholders by the weighted average number of common shares outstanding for the period (including restricted shares and shares held by Rabbi Trusts).
+Fully-diluted EPS reflects the potential dilution that could occur if securities or other contracts to issue common stock were exercised or converted into shares of common stock; such additional dilutive shares were either anti-dilutive or insignificant for the three and six months ended June 30, 2009 and 2008, respectively.